terralang/terra/README.md

 The file `tests/terralua.t` includes more examples.
 The file `tests/terraluamethod.t` also demonstrate using Lua functions inside the method table of a terra object.

 Currently, Lua functions cannot return values to Terra functions.
 This will change in the future.
-If you need to get a result value from Lua, you can pass a pointer to where you want the result as an argument:
+If you need to get return a result from Lua, you can pass a pointer to where you want the result as an argument:

     function insert1(a)
         a[0] = 1